Setigui Karamoko

-Club career
+Career

 A youth product of Le Puy Foot, Karamoko began his senior career with Béziers in the Championnat National in 2020.
 He transferred to the reserves of Saint-Étienne on 28 May 2020.
 He moved to Paris FC in 2021 where was originally assigned to their reserves, before promoting to their senior team for the 2022-23 season.

 On 31 January 2023, Karamoko signed with Feirense in Portugal.

+On 26 July 2023, French third division side Avranches announced the signing of Karamoko on a two-year contract.

 Personal life

-Born in France, Karamoko is of Ivorian descent.
+Born in France, Karamoko is of Ivorian descent and has dual nationality.

-Playing style
+Style of play

-Karamoko is a tall, athletic and brave left- footed centre-back.
+Karamoko is a tall, athletic and brave left-footed centre-back.
 He has good pace and can play a physical style.
-For his syize, he is a good ball handler.
+For his size, he is a good ball handler.
 He is also capable of scoring goals, having scored on an impressive run from 80m when he was in the Championnat National.